The Biggest Bitcoin Hacks and Thefts of All Time

 For your pleasure, entertainment, and hopefully some information, I present below the wall of shame, starting with a less obvious and perhaps incorrect choice for the repugnant honor of the biggest bitcoin hack and theft of all time.

 Bitcoin’s Defining Event – MT Gox’s Hack in 2011

-Jed McCaleb, founder of Ripple (publicly announced he was to sell around one billion of them crashing the price to less than pennies) who then found Stellar (a Ripple like currency), created MT Gox to trade Magic the Gathering Cards sometime in 2010, but adapted the exchange for bitcoin trading and sold it to Mark Karpeles in March 2011.
+Jed McCaleb, founder of Ripple (publicly announced he was to sell around one billion of them, crashing the price to less than pennies), who then found Stellar (a Ripple-like currency), created MT Gox to trade Magic the Gathering Cards sometime in 2010, but adapted the exchange for bitcoin trading and sold it to Mark Karpeles in March 2011.

 This is probably the most defining event in bitcoin’s history for the digital currency was, for the first time, shown to be insecure and easily stolen.
 Coders and the general public dismissed the new currency as unworkable.
 Wired called it dead.
-Almost everyone left with bitcoin price going down and down, but some remained – ancaps (and we assume some techies) – who saw an opportunity to turn bitcoin into a vehicle for mainstream acceptance of ancap ideology (while the techies, now very much a minority, of course just liked the tech bit).
+Almost everyone left with bitcoin price going down and down.
+Still, some remained – ancaps (and we assume some techies) – who saw an opportunity to turn bitcoin into a vehicle for mainstream acceptance of ancap ideology (while the techies, now very much a minority, of course just liked the tech bit).